google/automl/efficientdet/README.md

 |     EfficientDet-D7x ([h5](https://storage.googleapis.com/cloud-tpu-checkpoints/efficientdet/coco2/efficientdet-d7x.h5), [ckpt](https://storage.googleapis.com/cloud-tpu-checkpoints/efficientdet/coco2/efficientdet-d7x.tar.gz), [val](https://storage.googleapis.com/cloud-tpu-checkpoints/efficientdet/coco2/val/d7x_coco_val.txt), [test-dev](https://storage.googleapis.com/cloud-tpu-checkpoints/efficientdet/coco2/testdev/d7x_coco_test-dev2017.txt))    | 55.1 | 74.3 | 59.9 | 37.2 | 57.9 | 68.0 | 54.4 | | 77.0M  |  410B  |

 <sup><em>val</em> denotes validation results, <em>test-dev</em> denotes test-dev2017 results.
 AP<sup>val</sup> is for validation accuracy, all other AP results in the table are for COCO test-dev2017.
 All accuracy numbers are for single-model single-scale without ensemble or test-time augmentation.
 EfficientDet-D0 to D6 are trained for 300 epochs and D7/D7x are trained for 600 epochs.</sup>

+For more accurate and robust EfficientDet, please see [this page](./Det-AdvProp.md), which contains a list of models trained with Det-AdvProp + AutoAugment (AA) described in [this paper](https://arxiv.org/abs/2103.13886).
+The obatined model is not only more accurate on clean images, but also much more robust against various corruptions and domain shift.

 In addition, the following table includes a list of models trained with fixed 640x640 image sizes (see appendix of [this paper](https://arxiv.org/abs/1911.09070)):